Content on this page

 Remember to clarify for the students which types of study aid and cooperation are permitted, e.g. in written assignments.
 Suspected cheating is to be reported to the Disciplinary Board in accordance with the usual procedure (however, there may be reason to remind the students about this).

-In certain cases, it may be difficult to change forms of examination due to the nature of the course.
+Despite the possibility of on-campus teaching and assessment, taking into consideration the Swedish Public Health Agency’s recommendations, in some cases it may be difficult to change the forms of assessment due to the nature of the course.
 Examinations may then, in the worst case, need to be rescheduled or cancelled.
 Offer the students an examination date as soon as this is possible, taking into account protection against infection.
 According to the list of rights for students at Lund University, the students have the right to a new test opportunity in the case of a mistake by the higher education institution.
 This right may be used in this situation.

 If an examination is cancelled, it may mean that students do not meet the entry requirements for the next course in the study programme.
 Lund University has the option to make exemptions from the entry requirements for the next course in a programme.
 A higher education institution’s decision to reject a request for an exemption from an entry requirement to programme courses can be appealed at the Higher Education Appeals Board.